Dan O'Toole: Podcasts

 Following the 2012 Summer Olympics where O'Toole was presenting daily SportsCentre highlights from Trafalgar Square with Onrait, O'Toole and Onrait took their television personas and unique brand of humour to the sound booth and began a weekly podcast.
 The "Jay and Dan Podcast" soon became one of the most successful podcasts in Canada.
 Along with discussing O'Toole's childhood, current events, TV commercials, and vintage television show themes, the duo played host to a variety of guests.

 When Onrait and O'Toole returned to TSN in 2017, the podcast returned as well with Coors Light as the sponsor.

 In January 2022, O'Toole launched a solo podcast, Boomsies!, in partnership with BetRivers.

 Family

 O'Toole has two daughters, Ruby and Sydney, with his ex-wife Corrie.

 O'Toole announced the birth of his third daughter, Oakland, on May 26, 2020.

 On July 2, 2020, O'Toole announced on Twitter and his Instagram page that his one-month-old daughter Oakland was missing, but that he believed her to be alive.
-Hours later, after controversially retorting to a reporter trying to help, he posted that Oakland had been located.
+Hours later, he posted that Oakland had been located.
 According to a Durham Regional Police police contact, there was never any abduction and crime.
 O'Toole has since deleted all of his Twitter and Instagram posts which pertain to this matter.

+He is the cousin of Canadian politician Erin O’Toole.